jesse-orange/jesse-orange.github.io/_pages/honors.md

 <font size=5>
 <b>Math</b>
 </font>
+- A score of 11 on American Invitational Mathematics Examination, 2025
+- Certificate of Merit in British Mathematical Olympiad Round 2, 2025
+- Certificate of Merit in British Mathematical Olympiad Round 1, 2024
+- Team ranking No.13 in Duke University Mathematics Meet 2024
+- Individual ranking No.31 in Duke University Mathematics Meet 2024
+- The top 5% on the American Mathematics Competition 12, 2024
 - The Top 12 of Individual Performance in Junior Level of Youth Math Talent Boot Camp, 2024
 - Distinction of Individual Performance in Junior Level of Youth Math Talent Boot Camp, 2024
 - Distinction of Team Performance in Junior Level of Youth Math Talent Boot Camp, 2024